addooco/technical-assessment-task/README.md

 - Code quality and readability
 - Testing approach

----

-## What to Include
+## Deliverables

-### 1. README.md
+### 1. README Documentation

 Your README must include:

+**Overview**
-- **Overview** - Brief description of your application and approach
+- Brief description of your application and approach

+**Setup Instructions**
-- **Setup instructions** - Step-by-step guide to get the project running locally
+- Step-by-step guide to get the project running locally
-    - **Note:** We'll be running your application on macOS, so please ensure your instructions work for macOS or provide Docker setup for portability
 - Prerequisites (Ruby version, Node version, database, etc.)
 - Installation steps
 - Database setup (backend) or any required configuration
 - How to run the application
 - How to run tests

+> **Note:** We'll be running your application on macOS, so please ensure your instructions work for macOS or provide Docker setup for portability.

+**Design Decisions**
-- **Design decisions** - Key technical decisions you made and why
+- Key technical decisions you made and why

+**Trade-offs**
-- **Trade-offs** - What you would do differently with more time, budget, or access to production tools (e.g., paid services, monitoring tools, etc.)
+- What you would do differently with more time, budget, or access to production tools (e.g., paid services, monitoring tools, etc.)

+**Technology Choices**
-- **Technology choices** - Brief explanation of major libraries/tools used
+- Brief explanation of major libraries/tools used

 ### 2. Working Application